A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Is a grandmothered or grandfathered plan ACA-compliant?

 If you've got coverage under a pre-ACA plan (a grandmothered or grandfathered plan), it's likely not compliant with the ACA.
-But it is considered minimum essential coverage – so it will fulfill a state-based individual mandate and you won't be subject to a penalty.
+But because it's individual market coverage, it is considered minimum essential coverage5 – so it will fulfill a state-based individual mandate and you won't be subject to a penalty.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written hundreds of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.